zachflower/KoolKubernetes/cicd/jenkins/README.md

 ## Add DockerHub registry location
-Set your dockerhub registry location as environment variable.
-This will allow pipeline to publish the image to your dockerhub repository.
-The pipeline will failif this environment variable is not declared.
+Set your dockerhub registry location as environment variable by clicking Jenkins -> Manage Jenkins -> Configure System.
+Scroll down to Global Properties.
+Tick 'Environment Variables'.
+Set the variable as shown in the image below.
+This allows the pipeline to publish the image to the dockerhub repository mentioned in the environment variable.

 ![add-env](https://github.com/platform9/KoolKubernetes/blob/master/cicd/jenkins/images/dhub_loc.png)